isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- *22 Oct 2020*
+**Presenter**: Amin Shirazi
+**Title**: Snapshot tests in `testthat`
+**Abstract**:
+Writing unit tests for complicated objects such as text outputs containing many characters,  html, .rtf, graphical outputs, etc is very challenging.
+The new feature in the 3rd edition of testthat package gives the users the ability to record the expected output in a separate file to review by the user instead of using code to describe expected output.
+It provides tools to automatically generate and update that file as needed.
+In this presentation, I will go over my recent experience of working with snapshot tests in the 3rd edition of testthat package in validating complicated objects in R.

 - *15 Oct 2020**
 **Presenter**: Stuart Lee
 **Title**: Casting multiple shadows: high-dimensional interactive data visualisation with tours and embeddings